 Another study, published in the International Journal of Dermatology, found that when the body increases production of its own hydrogen, there’s a correlated increase in acne inflammation.
 That may indicate that the overuse of hydrogen peroxide as a topical treatment could cause inflammation and even worsen acne blemishes.

 What Should I Use Instead?

 Hydrogen peroxide is a short-term solution for acne blemishes that can have long-term consequences.
 Instead of subjecting your skin to this harsh solution, use an acne treatment system that both fights acne bacteria and soothes the skin.
-BioClarity contains the highest allowable grade of salicylic acid, a gentle yet effective exfoliator that clears the skin without damaging the cells, as well as a restorative solution containing natural ingredients that then soothes any inflammation and dryness.
+BioClarity contains the highest allowable grade of salicylic acid, a gentle yet effective exfoliator that clears the skin without damaging the cells, as well as a restorative solution containing natural ingredients like Floralux that then soothes any inflammation and dryness.
 Skip the hydrogen peroxide and maintain a consistent skin care routine to keep your skin looking and feeling its best.